Amy Butcher

 Amy Butcher is an American writer and essayist.
-Her memoir, Visiting Hours: A Memoir of Friendship and Murder, was published in 2015.
-Her second book, Mothertrucker, is forthcoming from Amazon Publishing literary press Little A Books in 2022.
+Her memoir, Mothertrucker, was published from Amazon Publishing literary press Little A Books in 2022.
+Her first book, Visiting Hours: A Memoir of Friendship and Murder, was published in 2015.
 In August 2019, Makeready Films announced a film adaptation of Mothertrucker will be produced and directed by Jill Soloway and will star Julianne Moore.
 In February 2020, the Ohio State Arts Council awarded excerpts of Mothertrucker an Individual Excellence Award.
+In February 2024, the Ohio State Arts Council awarded excerpts of her new book an Individual Excellence Award.

 Early life and education

 Butcher grew up outside of Philadelphia, Pennsylvania.
 She received her BA from Gettysburg College and her MFA from the University of Iowa's Nonfiction Writing Program.
+She currently serves as an associate professor of English at Denison University.

 Career

 Writing

 Butcher's debut memoir, Visiting Hours: A Memoir of Friendship and Murder, was published in April 2015 by Penguin-Random House imprint Blue Rider Press.
 It recounts her struggle to reconcile her friendship with her college friend Kevin Schaeffer, who violently murdered his girlfriend after a psychotic break.
 The book was featured on NPR's Weekend Edition Sunday with Rachel Martin, WAMC's The Roundtable, and Poets & Writers Magazine.
 The New York Times Sunday Review of Books said that "at the heart of this story, beyond Butcher's search to understand the incomprehensible, lies our societal failure to recognize serious depression as the potentially fatal illness that it is..." and that "her research offers a tragic portrait of the turn of events that left one young woman dead and another forever changed."
-The Los Angeles Review of Books says that the structuring and manipulation of sensitive yet pertinent information throughout "feels insensitive, not to say irresponsible, to manipulate the reader thus...Leaving out what she knows in order to build suspense prevents her from investigating themes that might have layered this work with meaning and texture...by the time a sense of self-awareness swells, in the epilogue, the reader isn’t sure the narrator can be trusted.
+The Los Angeles Review of Books says that the structuring and manipulation of sensitive yet pertinent information throughout "feels insensitive, not to say irresponsible, to manipulate the reader thus...Leaving out what she knows in order to build suspense prevents her from investigating themes that might have layered this work with meaning and texture...by the time a sense of self-awareness swells, in the epilogue, the reader isn't sure the narrator can be trusted.
 That being so, she has failed herself and her reader as well."

 Butcher's March 2016 opinion piece, "Emoji Feminism", published in The Times Sunday Review, was cited by Google as the inspiration for thirteen new professional female-empowered emojis, accepted in July 2016 by the Unicode Emoji Subcommittee and released in December 2016.
-In August 2017, these emojis were nominated as Design of the Year by the Design Museum in London, where they are on display alongside a hijab designed by Nike, Wolfgang Tillmans’ Remain Campaign for the Brexit referendum and items from Kanye West's clothing line, among other artifacts.
+In August 2017, these emojis were nominated as Design of the Year by the Design Museum in London, where they are on display alongside a hijab designed by Nike, Wolfgang Tillmans' Remain Campaign for the Brexit referendum and items from Kanye West's clothing line, among other artifacts.